Welcome to our website.

 About this newly revamped group:

 Anyone on or very near to the Jurassic Coast who likes writing whether fiction, non-fiction or poetry is invited to apply to join a Zoom writing group which is a reincarnation of the Jurassic Coast Writers who used to meet in Charmouth.
-I will restrict the numbers at first to 12, so we can all have a chance to contribute.

 You will need to send an email to Rosemary at the group’s email: email@example.com with your address, postcode and phone number, preferably a mobile for text messaging.